 It’s important to keep the size of the cheese cubes to about a half inch.
 Any larger than that and you’ll have more cheese on your baking sheet than in your meatballs.
 A little will ooze out, but I think it adds to the cheesy goodness.
-Use a good-quality pepper jack cheese such as Cabot rather than a pepper jack processed cheese product.
-The latter will really ooze out!
+Use a good-quality Pepper Jack cheese such as Cabot rather than a Pepper Jack processed cheese product.
+A processed cheese product will really ooze out!

 I admit to being a lazy meatball maker.
 Although frying does give you a nicely browned exterior, frying meatballs is messy and requires more active time and attention.
 Instead, I place them on a foil or parchment-lined baking sheet and simply bake them.
 Ground beef should always be cooked to 165 degrees in the center.

 30 minPrep Time